pbbwfc/FsChessPgn/docs/winforms.md

 This component is a grid showing a list of games from a PGN file filterd by a position.

-It keeps track of a filtered list of Games and the PGN file used.
+It keeps track of a filtered list of Games, the selected Game and the PGN file used.

 There is a simple example of its use - see the sample application _ShowGames_.